-Lastly, a point to note again: Here we put up an optimal, as well as the ultimate, wavelet basis that is both mathematically and physically right for water waves.
-Moreover, together with its coherence approach, its applications for complex coupling systems can be anticipated.
-And the author firmly believes that the best basis identified is the last word in wavelets concerning their applications to water waves. $\diamondsuit$
+Lastly, a point to note again: Here we put up an optimal, as well as the ultimate, wavelet basis that is both mathematically and physically right for water waves; moreover, together with the proposed wavelet coherence methodology, their usefulness can be expected for studies involving multi-factor and multi-scale interactions in a complex coupling system.
+And the author firmly believes that the best basis herein identified is the last word in wavelets concerning their applications to water waves. �